Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

     d:/3rdparty/freetype-2.5.3

-During the configuration process the related variables (*3RDPARTY_FREETYPE_DLL_DIR*, *3RDPARTY_FREETYPE_INCLUDE_DIR* and *3RDPARTY_FREETYPE_LIBRARY_DIR*) will be filled with new found values
+During the configuration process the related variables (*3RDPARTY_FREETYPE_DLL_DIR*, *3RDPARTY_FREETYPE_INCLUDE_DIR* and *3RDPARTY_FREETYPE_LIBRARY_DIR*) will be filled with new found values.

 **Note**: The names of searched libraries and header files are hard-coded.
 If there is the need to change their names, change appropriate cmake variables (edit CMakeCache.txt file or edit in cmake-gui in advance mode) without reconfiguration: *3RDPARTY_\<PRODUCT\>_INCLUDE* for include, *3RDPARTY_\<PRODUCT\>_LIB* for library and *3RDPARTY_\<PRODUCT\>_DLL* for shared library.

 @section build_cmake_gen Projects generation

-Once the configuration process is done, "Generate" button is used to prepare project files for the target IDE.
+Once the configuration process is done, the "Generate" button is used to prepare project files for the target IDE.
 In our exercise the Visual Studio solution will be automatically created in the buid directory.

 @section build_cmake_build Building